Martchus/syncthingtray/README.md

   load the file as a base
   https://raw.githubusercontent.com/Martchus/syncthingtray/master/tray/resources/dark-palette.ini
   and tweak the colors to your liking.
-* To make the rest of the colors used by Syncthing Tray fit with the dark color palette, enable "Bright custom text colors" in Syncthing Tray's settings under "Tray/Appearance".
 * To make general icons fit with the dark color palette, configure an appropriate icon them, e.g. select "Breeze Dark" as icon theme in Syncthing Tray's settings under "Qt/Appearance".